djccarew/ticketmarketplace/README.md

 Part 2.
 Test the Business Network
 =================================

-1. Test the network by creating participants, assets and running a ffew transactions.
+1. Test the network by creating participants, assets and running some transactions.

     In the `EventHost` participant registry, create a new participant with the following data.